 If you pay directors’ salaries: You must contribute CPF, since this is a salary payment.

-Here is table of prevailing CPF contribution rates (accurate as of original date of this article’s publication)
+Here is a table of prevailing CPF contribution rates for directors (accurate as of original date of this article’s publication)

 |Age of director||CPF contribution by employer|

 |60 to 65 years old||9%|

 6. Golden parachutes for directors

 You might have read of golden parachutes in the news.
 High-flying executives of large corporations getting handed severance packages worth tens, or even hundreds of millions of dollars, sending them off into a gilded sunset.

 Case in point: In 2019, MacDonald’s ex-CEO, Steve Easterbrooks, received a USD $57 million golden parachute after being fired.
 Easterbrooks had been terminated after the MacDonald’s Board found evidence that the former CEO had engaged in relationships with several employees, which was forbidden by policy.

 Now, unless you run a global corporation, you’re probably not going to be able to dole out $57 million dollar golden parachutes for yourself or your directors.
 However, even if you had the financial capacity to do so, there are important laws you have to abide by if you wish to pay golden parachutes to directors.

 Under Section 168 (1) of the Companies Act, it is illegal to make payments to i) non-executive directors, and ii) independent directors, upon them leaving their positions, unless you receive consent from shareholders.

 You can only make a golden parachute payment under the following conditions: